alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 ==========

 In this article, we have seen how we can combine the power of Azure Container Registry and IOT Hub / IOT Edge device to build local replication (with read/write capabilities) of our global container registry instance.
 We then tested that both pull and push actions on the local instance are working as expected and that synchronization between global and local instances are working well.

+Although there is a possibility to deploy top-level container registries in an on-premise environment through Azure Stack Hub, this is not the same purpose as connected registries which are more local mirrors of central registries deployed on the cloud.

+Over the last few months, we have seen the Azure Arc solution enriched by the same kind of capabilities: deploying Azure services on our old good on-premise servers with [Arc-enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) and [App Services on Azure Arc](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration).
+Maybe, in a near future we will be able to deploy connected registry through this mechanism instead of relying on Azure IOT stack, who knows...
+Stay tuned!

 Links
 =====